AmitDatir/Selenium/README.md

 # Selenium
-Repository for all the codes related to selenium automation
+Repository for all the code related to selenium automation